Water supply and sanitation in the United States: Water use

 Domestic water use (also called home or residential water use) in the United States was estimated by the United States Geological Survey at 29.4 e9USgal per day in 2005, and 27.4 e9USgal per day in 2010 (7 percent lower).
 The bulk of domestic water is provided through public networks.
 13% or 3.6 e9USgal of water is self-supplied.
 The average domestic water use per person in the U.S. was 98 USgal per day in 2005, and 88 USgal per day in 2010.
-This is about 2.2 times as high as in England (150 Liter) and 2.6 times as high as in Germany (126 Liter).
+This is about 2.2 times as high as in England (150 L) and 2.6 times as high as in Germany (126 L).

 One of the reasons for the high domestic water use in the U.S. is the high share of outdoor water use.
 For example, the arid West has some of the highest per capita domestic water use, largely because of landscape irrigation.
 Per capita domestic water use varied from 51 USgal per day in Maine to 148 USgal per day in Arizona and 167 USgal per day in Utah.
 According to a 1999 study, on average all over the U.S. 58% of domestic water use is outdoors for gardening, swimming pools etc. and 42% is used indoors.
 A 2016 update of the 1999 study measured the average quantities and percent shares of seven indoor end uses of water: